morkertis/Language-Modeling-and-Generation/README.md

 # Language Modeling and Generation
-## Markovian language model and a language generator.
+### Markovian language model and a language generator
 The purposes of this assignment are:
   - Text manipulation skills
   - Simple conditional probabilities